neilcrookes/CakePHP-Blog-Plugin/README.markdown

 * mydomain.com/admin/blog_posts for creating blog posts (and follow links to create the tags and categories first)
 * mydomain.com/admin/blog_settings for editing the settings (things like the index page title and RSS feed title etc)

-(Requires your Routing.prefixes is includes 'admin')
+(Requires that your Routing.prefixes includes 'admin')

-Todo
+To-do
 ----

 * Custom blog post content implementations